GustavBrock/VBA.CurrencyExchange/README.md

 where **Xyz** is a three-letter abbreviation of the service name.

-These functions each downloads and returns an array with the rates, and also attempts to cache the download for two reasons:
+Each of these functions returns an array with the rates, and also attempts to cache the download for two reasons:

 - to speed up reading the rates multiple times
 - to save the usage of and the load on the service

-These functions are supplemented with a set of matching functions for converting an amount from one currency to another.
+The functions are supplemented with a set of matching functions for converting an amount from one currency to another.
 These are named in a similar way:

 	CurrencyConvertXyz